Render MCP Server

 .

-You're ready to start prompting!
-Get started with some example prompts below.
+With your workspace set, you're ready to start prompting!
+Get started with some example prompts.

 Your AI app can use the Render MCP server to perform a wide variety of platform actions.
 Here are some basic example prompts to get you started: